Frequently Asked QuestionsWhen was NNU Founded?

 The Nampa, Idaho area offers a four-season climate with mild winters and outstanding fall and spring seasons.
 Winter snowfall, usually occurring in December, January and February, is normally sparse and seldom covers the ground for more than a few days.
 Humidity is low.
 Summers are pleasantly warm with 86 as the average high temperature for June, July and August.
 Nampa is in the heart of the Treasure Valley, aptly named.

 What is a Nazarene?

 The Church of the Nazarene is a denomination in the Christian faith.
-It stems off of the Methodist church and the holiness revivals of the late 19th century.
-The Church of the Nazarene began with the purpose of preaching a holy lifestyle and serving the poor in a time when the church was focusing much attention on the growing middle class.
-The task of the Northwest Nazarene University, as an institution of the Church of the Nazarene, shall be to serve the church by providing an educated laity and ministry, loyal to Christ, and by emphasizing the Wesleyan doctrine of perfect love.
-NNU is a Christian liberal arts university fully committed to an educational process that pursues both intellectual and spiritual development.
+It stems from the Methodist Church and the holiness revivals of the late 19th century.
+The Church of the Nazarene began with the purpose of preaching a holy lifestyle and serving the poor in a time when the Church was focusing much attention on the growing middle class.
+The task of the Northwest Nazarene University, as an institution of the Church of the Nazarene, shall be to serve the Church by providing an educated laity and ministry, loyal to Christ and by emphasizing the Wesleyan doctrine of perfect love.
+NNU is a comprehensive Christian liberal arts university fully committed to an educational process that pursues both intellectual and spiritual development.
 This pursuit is centered firmly in the Person of Jesus Christ, and is designed to instill a habit of mind that enables each student to become God's creative and redemptive agent in today's world.
 While the University is greatly supported by the Church of the Nazarene, a student does not have to come from this background to attend NNU.

 Do you have to be a Nazarene to attend NNU?

-No. Our campus community is comprised of a diverse students body with many different Christian denominations represented.
-About 60% of our students have claimed Nazarene as their church background and the other 40% are all over the denominational board.
+No. Our campus community is comprised of a diverse student body with many different Christian denominations represented.
+About 45% of our students have claimed Nazarene as their church background and the other 55% are all over the denominational board.